What is Macular Degeneration?

 Cholesterol –– People with elevated levels of blood cholesterol may be at higher risk for wet AMD.

 What are the Symptoms of AMD

 Neither dry nor wet AMD causes any pain.
 The most common symptom of dry AMD is slightly blurred vision.
 You may need more light for reading or other tasks.
 Also, you may find it hard to recognize faces until you are very close to them.

 As dry AMD gets worse, you may see a blurred spot in the center of your vision.
 This spot occurs because a group of cells (photoreceptors) in the macula have stopped working properly.
 Over time, the blurred spot may get bigger and darker, taking more of your central vision.

 People with dry AMD in one eye often do not notice any changes in their vision.
 With one eye seeing clearly, they can still drive, read, and see fine details.
 Some people may notice changes in their vision only if AMD affects both of their eyes.

 The picture on the left shows how a normal person would view the scene.
-The photos in the middle and to the left simulate how a person affected with macular degeneration might view the scene.
+The photo in the middle and to the photo to the right simulate how a person affected with macular degeneration might view the scene.
 If you notice any of these changes in your vision, call us at once for an eye exam.
 You can reach our Colleyville office at 817.416.0333 and Total Eye Care in Keller/Southlake at 817.431.4900.

 How is AMD Detected